toxicroakGaming/Game_Tracker/README.md

 - When you choose a new game, you can pick or have the wheel decide for you

 **BUGFIXES**
-- fixed issues when changing images of games and the descriptions
+- Fixed issues with progress not being saved correctly
-- overall stability fixes
+- Fixed scrolling issues on the collections screen

 **FEATURES TO ADD INCLUDE**